Ahmed-Arafat10/Linux-Documentation/Session #5.md

      - Display each line + Number of fields for each one
     $ awk '{print $0,NF}' /etc/passwd

-    - BEGIN is executed one time beofre awk process any line from the input file
+    - BEGIN is executed one time before awk process any line from the input file
     - It determines first value of FS,RS variables
     $ awk 'BEGIN {FS = ":";RS="\n\n"} {print $0,NR}' 2-empty-spaces.txt

     - END is executed one time after awk process all lines of input file
-    - It dosent match any input line
+    - It does not match any input line
     $ awk 'END {print NR} {print NR}' myfile